This week, a lot shifted at once, and the sense of stability I usually rely on felt harder to find.

 What comes next

-The snow in my head has been falling steadily and has finally settled at my feet—cold, bare, and quiet.
+The snow in my head has been falling steadily and has finally settled at my feet — cold, bare, and quiet.

-For now, I’m not trying to solve what comes next.
-I’m focusing on finding my footing—paying attention to what grounds me, what I can see, hear, and hold, and what needs gentleness.
-In this season, grounding looks less like answers and more like staying present with what’s here.
+Instead, I’m focusing on finding my footing — paying attention to what grounds me.
+Observing what I can see, hear, and hold, and determine what needs gentleness.

-I’m tending to the basics: rest, nourishing food, and simply being there for myself and my family.
-I spent at least an hour meditating this morning while simultaneously petting my poodle; I’m not sure who benefited more.
+I’m tending to the basics: rest, nourishing food, hygeine, and simply being there for my family.

 I don’t know what your season looks like right now.
-You might be in the middle of something hard, or just quietly off-balance in a way that’s hard to explain.
-Either way, it’s okay if clarity feels out of reach.
-It often does when something is shifting.
+You might be preparing to tranisition to a new chapter, in the middle of something hard, or just quietly off-balance in a way that’s hard to explain.
+You might also be surfing a fun wave, but also might be hestitant of what comes next when you return to the shore.

 Start by noticing

-- What feels uncertain or wobbly right now?
+- What feels uncertain, or wobbly, right now?

 - What still feels steady, even in small or quiet ways?

-- What does your body seem to be asking for more of—or less of?
+- What does your body seem to be asking for more of — or less of?

 - What feels too heavy to decide today?

-There’s no right way to sit with these.
 You don’t have to answer them all.
 You don’t even have to answer any of them.
-Sometimes just noticing which one catches your attention is enough.

-When things feel unsettled, coming back to the present moment can help a little.
+When things feel unsettled, coming back to the present moment and grounding can help.
 That might be as simple as naming one thing you can see, one thing you can hear, or one thing you can physically hold.
-Or it might mean choosing one small anchor—rest, food, a familiar routine, or a conversation with someone who feels safe.

 Finding your footing

-If there’s anything I’m learning right now, it’s this: be gentle with yourself.
-It’s okay not to know what comes next.
-It’s okay to pause.
-It’s okay if finding your footing is the only thing you have the capacity for right now.
+- It’s okay if finding your footing is the only thing you have the capacity for right now

 I will be okay.